JeffCohen/ez/README.md

 ## Summary of Best Practices

 1. Use `db/models.yml` to define your schema.
 Foreign-key indexes will be generated automatically.
-(This should cover 100% of what most beginners will ever need to do.)
+(This step by itself should cover 100% of what most beginners will ever need to do.)

 2. Use Rails migrations for any additional indexes, database constraints, etc.

-3. Just use `rake db:migrate` as usual.
-Nothing new to learn.
+3. Overall, just use `rake db:migrate` as usual.